 The forceful emptying of the stomach contents is known as throwing up (vomiting).
-Two or more loose, watery stools constitutes diarrhea.
-Vomiting and diarrhea without fever is common in children.
-Vomiting and diarrhea often occur together, but may happen independently of each other and at any time.
+Two or more loose, watery stools constitute diarrhea.
+Vomiting and diarrhea without fever are common in children.
+Vomiting and diarrhea often occur together but may happen independently of each other and at any time.
 The symptoms, while frustrating and worrisome, may serve as the body’s natural method to rid itself of the offending cause.
 Extended periods of vomiting or diarrhea may lead to dehydration.

 A child’s gastrointestinal system is sensitive and may react to certain medications or foods that are hard to digest, such as sweets or undercooked meats.
-Other causes of vomiting and diarrhea may be virus, bacteria or parasites.
+Other causes of vomiting and diarrhea may be viruses, bacteria, or parasites.
 Viral gastroenteritis is the most common cause of vomiting and diarrhea, specifically Rotavirus and Norovirus.

-Patient will have soft, formed stools; patient will vomit less than 2 times in 24 hours; patient will maintain adequate hydration
+The patient will have soft, formed stools; the patient will vomit less than 2 times in 24 hours; the patient will maintain adequate hydration

-Understanding the severity of symptoms can help determine course of treatment.
+Understanding the severity of symptoms can help determine the course of treatment.

-Determine when symptoms began, any contributing factors and if other family or household members are experiencing similar issues.
+Determine when symptoms began, any contributing factors, and if other families or household members are experiencing similar issues.
 This can help determine etiology and guide treatment.
 Other sick family members should be isolated from the patient.